fluxninja/aperture/docs/content/concepts/service.md

 In addition to providing scoping of services, Agent Group also defines the scope of **Agent-to-Agent synchronization**.
-Agents within their Group form a peer-to-peer network to synchronize fine-grained state such as per-label global counters that are used for [rate limiting purposes][distributed-counters].
+Agents within their Group form a peer-to-peer network to synchronize fine-grained state such as per-label global counters that are used for [rate limiting purposes][dist-counters].
 Also, all the agents within an Agent Group instantiate the same set of [dataplane components][components], as published by Aperture Controller.

 :::